Coaching and Mentoring

 If you are interested in the type of content we have included in previous mentoring programmes, please see this example.

-Our acclaimed postgraduate MA in Coaching and Mentoring Practice, which has the EMCC Quality Award, offers the opportunity to gain a full master's degree over two years.
+Our acclaimed postgraduate MA in Coaching and Mentoring Practice offers the opportunity to gain a full master's degree over two years.
 Its flexible format also includes a shorter Postgraduate Certificate and Postgraduate Diploma.
 Our dedicated specialist tutorial team delivers these courses in a combination of engaging monthly face-to-face study days and online workshops.
 For further details, please see:

 If you would like to speak to someone about building and delivering a tailored coaching and mentoring solution for your organisation, .